Makes: about 1 cup / Prep Time: 5 minutes / Optional Chill Time: 30 minutes

 - fish tacos

-*This recipe was updated on 6.7.2020 after multiple retests.* *for the original recipe, please email me!*
+*This recipe was originally published on July 20, 2016.
+It was updated on June 7, 2020 after multiple retests*, then again on October 23, 2025 for post structure updates. *for the original recipe, please email me!*

 Ingredients